vilgotf/voice-pruner/README.md

 ## Self hosting

-A statically compiled binary of the bot may easily be created by running `cargo build --release` (the `--release` flags optimizes the binary), optionally depending upon an external TLS library (configured through feature flags, defaulting to `native-tls`).
-Available TLS feature flags:
+A statically compiled binary of the bot may easily be created by running `cargo build --release` (the `--release` flags optimizes the binary).
+It's possible, through feature flags, to configure the TLS' certificate root store, defaulting to `native-roots`.
+Available feature flags:

-* `native-tls` - The platform's native TLS library
-* `rustls-native-roots` - RusTLS with the platform's certificate root store
+* `native-roots` - The platform's certificate root store
-* `rustls-webpki-roots` - RusTLS with Mozilla's certificate root store.
+* `webpki-roots` - Mozilla's certificate root store.

 The bot tries to, on start-up, read its token from systemd's [credential storage] (a credential named `token`) or the `TOKEN` environment variable.
 Use the [voice-pruner.service](voice-pruner.service) unit as a starting point for running the bot with systemd.